How to Survive Your Next Marketing Budget Review

 3. Justify Any Shifts in Your Spend

-If you are proposing any shifts in your marketing budget, such as moving funds from one line item to another, be prepared to justify them for your mid-year budget review.
+If you are proposing any shifts in your marketing budget, such as moving funds from one line item to another, be prepared to justify them for your next budget review.
 This is where having a more frequent feedback cycle really comes in handy.
 That’s because frequent feedback cycles force your team to examine, explain and clarify decisions and outcomes as they happen.
 One thing to keep in mind, if money is moving from one allocated area to another, it’s a red flag.
 Count on your executive team to question the move.

 KEY QUESTION TO ANSWER: